jjti/go-spancheck/README.md

 Flags:
   -checks string
-        comma-separated list of checks to enable (options: end, set-status, record-error) (default "end") -ignore-check-signatures string
+        comma-separated list of checks to enable (options: end, set-status, record-error) (default "end") -extra-start-span-signatures string
+        comma-separated list of regex:telemetry-type for function signatures that indicate the start of a span -ignore-check-signatures string
         comma-separated list of regex for function signatures that disable checks on errors
 ```